dariopa/3D-Vision-Project/README.md

+0) pip install -r requirements.txt in the folder acdc_surfaces
 1) First, run acdc_data.py in the folder acdc_surfaces -> will generate data to import into matlab
 2) Run Unaligned_MRI.m
 3) Run Unaligned_SURF.m